21 Historical Places in Karnataka

 Image Credit: Shiva Shankar for Wikipedia

-This is an offbeat place located in Udupi district of Karnataka which is famous for its historical significance.
-Known for its ancient temples and Jain Basadis, this name of this place is derived from the Karikal which means ‘black stone’ as there is a huge amount of black granite in the area.
+This is an offbeat place located in the Udupi district of Karnataka, which is famous for its historical significance.
+Known for its ancient temples and Jain Basadis, the name of this place is derived from the Karikal, which means ‘black stone’ as there is a huge amount of black granite in the area.
 This is one of the important religious places for Jains and Hindus.
-One of the well-known historical places in Karnataka, this has been nominated as a World Heritage site by UNESCO.
+One of the well-known historical places in Karnataka, it has been nominated as a World Heritage site by UNESCO.

 Things To Do: Sightseeing, Temple Tour